wp-plugins/bulletproof-security/readme.txt

 No. The .htaccess files have already been created for you so you can just add more code to them or create completely new .htaccess master files if you want and just use BulletProof Security to manage the files for you.
-BulletProof Security is designed to handle copying, renaming and moving of the .htaccess files.
+BulletProof Security is designed to handle copying, renaming and moving of the master .htaccess files.

 == Screenshots ==